taureandyernv/notebooks-extended/getting_started_notebooks/rapids-crash-course.md

 - Run modelling, inferencing, and predicting algorithms on the data in a GPU dataframe
 - Visualize your data throughout the process.

 Each section should take you less than 2 hours to complete.
-By the time you're done, you should be able to either:
+By the time you're done, you should be able to:
 1. Take an existing workflow in a data science or ML pipeline and use a RAPIDS to accelerate it with your GPU
 1. Create your own workflows from scratch